Fsel7/FractureZone/README.md

 - Player setups
 - Spawner setups
 - Enemy types

 **very** easy.
-Furthermore, assuming the maps have enough spawner locations, you can easily reuse your game.xml for different maps or swap between spawner setups on the same map.
+Furthermore, assuming maps have enough spawner locations, you can easily reuse your game.xml for different maps or swap between spawner setups on the same map.

 Below, you can find a copy of SFML's README.md.